chrisdail/talk-good-code/slides.md

 template: heading

 # Good Code Is
-# More Art that Math
+# More Art than Math

 ---